barebox/barebox/Documentation/user/multi-image.rst

 The board specific PBL images are generated from a single set of object files using the linker.
-The basic trick here is that the PBL objects have multiple entry points, specified with the ENTRY_POINT macro.
+The basic trick here is that the PBL objects have multiple entry points, specified with the ENTRY_FUNCTION macro.
 For each PBL binary generated a different entry point is selected using the ``-e`` option to ld.
 The linker will throw away all unused entry points and only keep the functions used by a particular entry point.

-The Multi Image PBL files can be disassembled with ``make images/<entry-function-name>.pbl.S``
+The Multi Image PBL files can be disassembled with ``make images/<entry-function-name>.pbl.s``